nilcm10/md_membrane_env/practical/README.md

 $ gmx mdrun -deffnm system_prod -v
 ```

-Once it's done, it can be checked out using vmd:
+Okay, so you're going to notice that this is going to take too long to finish.
+That's why we're not going to wait until it's finished.
+You can get the output in the shared OneDrive folder provided [here](ONEDRIVELINK).

+#### Analysis

+What we're going to do now is a bit of analysis of our membrane.
+The two typical measurements to assess are the **membrane thickness** and the **area per lipid (APL)**.
+So as to do that, we're going to use [FATSLiM](http://fatslim.github.io/) a package ready to analyze membrane simulations.

+Before doing that you can also check how it visually looks like:

 ```
 $ vmd system_equi3.gro system_prod.xtc
 ```

-#### Analysis

-What we're going to do now is a bit of analysis of our membrane.
-The two typical measurements to assess are the **membrane thickness** and the **area per lipid (APL)**.
-So as to do that, we're going to use [FATSLIM](http://fatslim.github.io/) a package ready to analyze membrane simulations.

 ##### Membrane thickness